Updated July 19, 2021

 As a club, we ask all paddlers to:

 - restrict group sizes to the maximum permitted (see above)

-- maintain strict 2m distancing from anyone who is not in your own household, on land, in Workshop 5 and on water
+- continue to maintain distancing from anyone who is not in your own household, on land, in Workshop 5 and on water

 - wear face coverings when inside Workshop 5